nop33/si/src/content/blog/launch-plan/index.md

 ## 24 months to prove SI

 In the next 24 months (2021-2022), SI enters its first phase of development.
-At the end of 2022, SI’s governing board and staff will evaluate progress and will continue operations if the goals below are achieved.
+At the end of 2022, SI’s governing board and staff will evaluate progress.
+We will continue operating only if the goals below are achieved.
+Baselines and exact targets will be established at the end of 2021.

 We will define a detailed plan for 2022 in Q4 of 2021.
 We currently expect to consolidate SI’s projects, positioning and operations, raise further funding and develop a post-2022 plan, including a shut-down option.